Wreckage of Alberta couple's plane found in B.C. almost 1 year after crash | CBC News

 Missing small plane carrying pilot Dominic Neron and passenger Ashley Bourgeault located in a remote area

-The wreckage of a small plane that went missing in the Revelstoke, B.C., area last year has been discovered, according to RCMP.
+The wreckage of a small plane that went missing in the Revelstoke, B.C., area last year has been found.

 On Monday, a B.C.
-Ambulance Service helicopter crew reported seeing a crashed white and burgundy plane with C-FSEN tail markings matching that of the Alberta-based single-engine Mooney M20D aircraft that disappeared in November 2017.
+Ambulance Service helicopter crew reported seeing a crashed white and burgundy plane with C-FESN tail markings.

+An RCMP statement said the crew's description matched that of the Alberta-based single-engine Mooney M20D aircraft that disappeared last November.

 Pilot Dominic Neron, 28, from Parkland County, Alta., and passenger Ashley Bourgeault, 31, from Edmonton, are believed to have died in the crash.